DominyGallo/Social-Media-Analysis-2025/README.md

 For reference, the following is the code used in order to determine the top 10 words used for each NDC.

-### Code to ccalculate the top 10 words for each NDC:
+### Code to calculate the top 10 words for each NDC:
     import os
     import string
     from collections import Counter